SuperUserNameMan/php-ollama-chat-client/README.md

 - only tested on Linux MATE Terminal
 - uses terminal color codes (duno how it behaves on non compatible terminals)
+- tools function calling does not work will all models that prentend to have the `tools` capabitily (on all model i tested, only `qwen3:30b-a3b` and `llama3.2` are able to call tools)